Ramesht95/Ramesh-T/about.md

 **Typing Speed Certification** - **Typing.com**

 Completed the Advanced Unit with a typing speed of 34 WPM and an accuracy of 96%.
-This certification reflects my commitment to improving typing efficiency and accuracy, which supports my day-to-day responsibilities as a technical writer.
-(Issued: March 2, 2025)
+Pursuing this certification helped me improve my typing efficiency and accuracy, which supports my day-to-day responsibilities as a technical writer.

 <iframe src="documents/Touch_typing_Cert.pdf" width="100%" height="600px">
     This browser does not support PDFs.
 Please download the PDF to view it: